Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \subsubsection{Oligopolistic competition}

-This section examines the impact of competition among oligopolistic storage players on market outcomes.
-In this case, we solve the model with eight storage players, sharing the fixed storage capacity with different probability weights.
+This section examines the impact of oligopolistic competition among storage players on market outcomes.
+In this configuration, we solve the model with eight storage players, distributing the fixed total storage capacity among them using different probability weights.